 Development facilitated by the project would introduce approximately 918 new residents, which would be expected to proportionally increase library service utilization.
 Approximately 50 percent to 70 percent of the population registers for library services (Despain 2021).
 Thus, it can be conservatively anticipated that library services would increase by approximately 643 additional registrants (70 percent of the projected new residents) following full buildout of the rezoned parcels.
-These additional registrants would visit their local library services would not necessarily compel the construction of a new or expanded library facility in the county.
+These additional registrants would visit their local library branch, check out items, and participate in library events, but such increased demand for library services would not necessarily compel the construction of a new or expanded library facility in the county.
 The Atherton and North Fair Oaks County Libraries are located approximately one mile or less from the rezoning parcels.
 In 2022, the Atherton Library opened its new 10,000 square foot facility featuring "flexible, blended, multi-use spaces which can be readily adapted for community needs" (SMCL 2022).
 In addition, new residents would be able to visit other library locations throughout the county.